MASDXI/Hardhat-Tutorial/README.md

 $ npm install
 ```

-for complile your smartcontract to get an abi and artifact of smartcontract for unit test using command.
+to compile your smart contract to get an ABI and artifact of a smart contract for unit test using the command.

 ```bash
 $ npx hardhat compile
 ```

-for unit testing smartcontract using command.
+for a unit testing smart contract using the command line.

 ```
 $ npx hardhat test